eric-s-raymond/aicodeguide/README.md

 </div>
 <br/>

-> Everything you wanted to know about using AI to help on coding.
+> Everything you wanted to know about using AI to help you code and/or to code
+> for you.

 ## Introduction